MadManLabs/Dynamic-Office-Map/README.md

 - resources/image/printer.png

 ### Create User ###
-- users are created manually for now
+- users are created manually for now directly on the database

 ```
 {